encode/django-rest-framework/docs/api-guide/permissions.md

 __Note:__ when you set new permission classes through class attribute or decorators you're telling the view to ignore the default list set over the __settings.py__ file.

 Provided they inherit from `rest_framework.permissions.BasePermission`, permissions can be composed using standard Python bitwise operators.
-For example, `IsAdminOrReadOnly` could be written:
+For example, `IsAuthenticatedOrReadOnly` could be written:

     from rest_framework.permissions import BasePermission, IsAuthenticated
     from rest_framework.response import Response